 NOTE: A data type is identified by a term, for example Integer.

-EXAMPLES: Integer, Real, Boolean, String, DirectPosition and Date
+EXAMPLES: Integer, Real, Boolean, CharacterString, DirectPosition and S_100_TruncatedDate

 Dataset

 An identifiable collection of data.

 NOTE: A dataset may be a smaller grouping of data which, though limited by some constraint such as spatial extent or feature type, is located physically within a larger dataset.
 Theoretically, a dataset may be as small as a single feature contained within a larger dataset.
 A hardcopy map or chart may be considered a dataset.